davidorban/sensayhacks/README.md

-# Sensay Hackathon Ideas Showcase
+# Sensay March 2025 Hackathon Prototypes

+This repository contains a collection of innovative AI prototypes developed during the March 2025 Sensay internal hackathon.
+These prototypes explore cutting-edge concepts in AI interaction, memory management, and system evolution, showcasing the creative potential of Sensay's technology stack.

-This project showcases various AI-powered UI prototypes built using Next.js 14 (App Router), TypeScript, and Tailwind CSS.
-Each prototype demonstrates different aspects of Sensay's capabilities, including chat interfaces, memory management, and replica interactions.
+Each prototype was developed using Next.js 14 (App Router), TypeScript, and Tailwind CSS, demonstrating different aspects of Sensay's capabilities in areas such as chat interfaces, memory management, and replica interactions.

 ## Features